Example: Scan, Detect Drift, Enforce¶

 You’ll be prompted to confirm your selection.
 After you select “Yes, Establish Baseline,” Fugue establishes the current snapshot of resource configuration as the source of truth.
 If a resource is modified or deleted, or if a new resource is created, Fugue will detect it.

-To test out Fugue’s drift detection feature, use the AWS Management Console, AWS CLI, Azure Portal, or Azure CLI to change a resource in the baseline.
+To test out Fugue’s drift detection feature, use the AWS Management Console, AWS CLI, Azure Portal (or Azure Government Portal), or Azure CLI to change a resource in the baseline.
 Let’s start by modifying something small.
 You can decide what to do based on the infrastructure you have, but here are some ideas:

 Change the port range in an AWS or Azure security group ingress rule